What is Python GIL?

 print("Index out of bounds:", index)

-# When the index is out of bounds, release the lock to allow other threads to access
+# When the index is out of bounds, release the lock to allow subsequent threads to access it

 lock.release()